 The Program’s goal is to identify and support projects that have a high potential to be implemented and produce a meaningful impact on the target problem in relatively near term.

 The Program will run one competition per academic year.
 Each competition is composed of 3 rounds with the same process, focus, and judging criteria.
 A total of $50,000 will be awarded to two or three winning teams from each competition.
+Teams must be set up as a legal entity to receive the prize money.

 Partners and Funding